• Pray for long-term peace and lasting stability to prevail in this fragile, new nation.

 • Pray for the people to reject ethnic hatred, embrace the gospel, and demonstrate love and forgiveness.

-The newest nation in Africa, South Sudan was, up until 2011, a part of Sudan, which was Africa's largest nation and the ninth largest in the world.
-During the 1956 Sudanese independence the south unsuccessfully tried to form its own nation.
-Religious and political division led to two civil wars, in 1972 and 1983, which caused 2.5 million deaths, mainly civilians, due to starvation, drought, and violence.
+The newest nation in Africa, South Sudan was once a part of Sudan.
+During the 1956 Sudanese independence, the south unsuccessfully tried to form its own nation.
+Religious and political division led to two civil wars.
+Starvation, drought, and violence killed 2.5 million people, mostly civilians, throughout these wars.
 The 2005 Comprehensive Peace Agreement ended many tensions between the north and the south, and in 2011, with a 98% vote, the south seceded from Sudan.
-While conflict still exists, South Sudan became a sovereign nation on July 9, 2011.
+While conflict still existed, South Sudan had finally become a sovereign nation.
+But in 2013 a political dispute between President Kiir and Vice President Riek Machar led the new country into civil war.
+Atrocities such as forced cannibalism, gang rape, death by burning, and child abduction were all reported.
+Despite attempted peace talks, the country continues to be divided by war.
+Many have gone back to Sudan because of hunger, while many others have fled to Uganda to escape the crisis.

 If you ask me anything in my name, I will do it. - John 14:14